Your Push Notification Was Delivered. Your Message Was Not.

 Each category needs its own tone rules.
 Security notifications need institutional clarity.
 Promotional messages need restraint.
 Re-engagement messages need relevance without guilt.
 Product nudges need usefulness before urgency.

 Then test the Turkish version for perceived action.
 The question is not “Is this accurate?”
 The question is “Would a Turkish user understand why this matters now?”
+That is where bilingual quality assurance becomes a conversion safeguard, not a final typo check.

 If the answer is no, the notification should not ship.

 A push notification has almost no time to recover from weak language.
+It gets one glance.

 Good Turkish push localization does not shout louder.
 It gives the user a reason to care before they dismiss it.